simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

 ![image](https://user-images.githubusercontent.com/33146152/160325415-8deaab92-23fd-44fe-aa66-74c3d70f5181.png)

-During the flogging process, you naturally bend your back.
+During the plogging process, you naturally bend your back.
 So we thought this posture was very similar to the prople from one of the famous paintings, "The Gleaners".
 In Korean, "the Gleaners" sounds like "Isak".
 Therefore, our team decided the logo and application name in this way.

 ## Components